emory-courses/computational-linguistics/README.md

-CS329: Computational Linguistics
+CS|LING|QTM 329: Computational Linguistics
 =====

-This course will focus on the analysis of syntactic and semantic structures, ontologies and texonomies, distributional semantics and discourse, as well as their applications in computational linguistics.
-For syntactic analysis, phrase structure and dependency grammars will be discussed.
-For semantic analysis, predicate argument structures and frame semantics will be discussed.
-Computational lexicons such as Treebank, PropBank, WordNet, and FrameNet will also be discussed in depth.
-Advanced topics such as distributional semantics and clustering algorithms will be discussed with a focus on their applications.
+This course focuses on the analysis of plain text, syntactic and semantic structures, ontologies and taxonomies, discourse and distributional semantics, as well as their applications in computational linguistics.
+For plain text analysis, regular expressions and n-gram models will be discussed.
+For syntactic analysis, phrase structures and dependency grammars will be discussed.
+For semantic analysis, predicate argument structures and abstract meaning representation will be discussed.
+For discourse analysis, document clustering and question answering will be discussed.
+For distributional semantics, word embeddings and topic modeling will be discussed.
+Homework assignments may involve big data processing using cloud computing.
 Prerequisites: none.

 * [Syllabus](../../wiki/Syllabus)
 * [Schedule](../../wiki/Schedule)